Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Utility indifference valuation

-In this section, we apply the results obtained in section \ref{section:main} to utility indifference pricing of derivatives with unbounded payoffs.
-The notion of utility indifference valuation was proposed in \cite{HodgesNeuberger} and further developed in \cite{Davis}.
-We refer to \cite{Carmona} and more references therein for an overview of utility indifference pricing and related topics.
+In this chapter, we apply the results obtained in Chapter \ref{section:main} to utility indifference pricing of derivatives with unbounded payoffs.
+The notion of utility indifference valuation was proposed in Hodges and Neuberger \cite{HodgesNeuberger} and further developed in Davis \cite{Davis}.
+We refer to the monograph \cite{Carmona} and more references therein for an overview of utility indifference pricing and related topics.

 To define the utility indifference price for a derivative with payoff $F$, we also need to consider the optimization problem for the investor without selling (or buying) the derivative.
 This involves the investor investing only in the risk-free bond and risky assets themselves, and the corresponding optimal trading strategy is denoted as $\pi^{\star}(0)$.
 To emphasize the dependence of $\pi^{\star}$ on $F$, we also write it as $\pi^{\star}(F)$.